advance100/doc_webpack/usage-with-gulp.md

 It has some benefits:

-- overrides any properties of `webpack.config.js` file via `webpack.compile` or `webpack.watch`;
+- overrides any properties of config files via `webpack.props`;
+- uses memory file system to prevents write files on disk via `webpack.init({useMemoryFs: true})`;
-- control webpack stats output via `webpack.format`;
+- controls webpack stats output via `webpack.format`;
-- fail your build if `webpack` returns some errors or warnings via `webpack.failAfter`;
+- fails your build if `webpack` returns some errors or warnings via `webpack.failAfter`;
+- just compiles config files via `webpack.run`;
-- work in watching mode more productive via `webpack.watch` and have all benefits above.
+- works in watching mode via `webpack.watch`.

 First install with `npm install gulp-webpack-build` and then use as follows: